mindsphere/mindconnect-nodejs/README.md

  npm install -g @mindconnect/mindconnect-nodejs
 ```

+### Binary Releases

+The library can also be downloaded as executable from the [GitHub release page](https://github.com/mindsphere/mindconnect-nodejs/releases).

+Download the version for your system and place it in folder which is in your PATH.

+- `mc.exe` for windows
+- `mc-macos` for macOS
+- `mc-linux` for Linux

+Linux, macOS: Rename the file to `mc` and make sure that the file is marked as executable (`chmod +x`).

 ### Configuring CLI

 First step is to configure the CLI.
 For this you will need a session cookie from MindSphere, service credentials (which have been deprecated) or application credentials from your developer cockpit.